arocull/Shepherd/README.md

 The game compiles based off of a Makefile as well using g++, but it should hopefully handle the rest.

+Once the game is compiled, to run it, simply execute 'main' within the build/ directory to play it.

 ## Gameplay (Currently)